individkid/sidegeo/README.md

   * --hollow takes face subscript, removes it and adds those of its inside region
   * --remove takes buffer type and subscript to invalidate
   * --sample takes sidednesses to sample
-  * --volume takes polyant, amplitude, fundamental, harmonics, envelope, rhythm
+  * --source takes sound file or source
   * --filter takes plane subscript, per area equalization of tempo, dynamic, tone
   * --color takes plane subscript and decoration
   * --matrix takes transformation of display